 Ditch the perfection

-I know, I know…easier said than done.
-That’s why I’m going to give you some time saving hacks to get you following through on your holiday plans…without the perfectionist working mom guilt.
+Yes, this is easier said than done.
+That’s why you’re getting some time saving hacks to get you following through on your holiday plans…without the perfectionist working mom guilt.

 These tips will make it look like you spent a lot of time and still scratch your perfectionist itch without the procrastination.